Trump expands Apple tariff threat to all smartphones

 “While die-hard fans will still be prepared to pay big bucks for Apple’s kit, it’ll be much harder for the middle-class masses who are already dealing with price hikes on other goods, from Nike trainers to toys sold in Walmart.”

-Last week, the US and China agreed to suspend sweeping tariffs on each other’s goods for 90 days, marking a temporary de-escalation in the trade war.
+Last week, the United States and China agreed to suspend sweeping tariffs on each other’s goods for 90 days, marking a temporary de-escalation in the trade war.

 Disclaimer